Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/heat_physics.rst

     \sum_{i \in I} \dot{Q}_i + \dot{Q}^a_{consumed} = 0 \;\; \forall a \in A

 :math:`\dot{Q}^a_{consumed}` is the thermal power consumed by asset :math:`a`.
 The power losses for the asset are included in this variable.
-Furthermore, the convention that positive consumed power is equal to thermal power production of an asset.
+Furthermore, the convention is that positive consumed thermal power is equal to thermal power production of an asset.

 Network Physics
 ---------------